 - User can search for a location to travel to based on a map API and start voiceover directions by clicking a button

 Meeting these requirements isn’t tough.
 It’s even inexpensive.
-A development shop could create a simple specification from your 3 requirements and 2 use-cases and give you a ballpark estimate for those features in a couple or hours.
+A development shop could create a simple specification from your 3 requirements and 2 use cases and give you a ballpark estimate for those features in a couple of hours.
 But that’s not the whole story.